sergei-mironov/litrepl/README.md

 [Changelog](./CHANGELOG.md) | [Installation](#-installation) | [Usage](#basic-execution) | [Gallery](#-gallery)
 </div>

-**Litrepl** is a command-line text processor that works with code sections in Markdown or LaTeX documents styled for **literate programming**.
-Instructed by command line arguments, it identifies these sections, evaluates them using a background interpreter, and inserts the results back into the document.
-The interpreters can remain running in the background, facilitating a **read-eval-paste-loop** editing style.
-The tool operates as a standalone command-line application.
-The repository includes an interface Vim plugin to demonstrate editor integration.
+**Litrepl** is a command-line tool for *Markdown* or *LaTeX* documents with **literate programming** code sections.
+Instructed by its arguments, it evaluates and updates sections via background interpreters.
+Interpreters can stay active for a **read-eval-paste-loop** style.
+The repository includes a Vim plugin to demonstrate editor integration.

 <div align="center">